Workforce Education Services

 - A displaced Homemaker (loss of primary income due to becoming widowed, separated, divorced, or lost income due to loss of a spouse's job or incarceration of a spouse) within the past 48 months

-- Laid off due to the COVID-19 crisis and have applied for unemployment benefits
+- Laid off due to the COVID-19 crisis and received unemployment benefits

-If you are a current Clark College student and meet any of the qualifications above,
+If you are a current Clark College student and meet any of the qualifications listed above, please complete the WES Application:

-Apply for Public Benefits through DSHS, such as food, cash, or daycare: www.washingtonconnection.org
+Apply for Public Benefits through DSHS, such as food, cash, or daycare: Washington Connection

 Workforce Education Services administers a variety of programs that are designed to support students who are pursuing vocational, professional technical non-transfer degree programs and certificates as well as Transitional Studies programs.

-Students may receive assistance with tuition, fees and books as well as help in accessing other supports to include public benefits.
+Students may receive assistance with tuition, fees and books as well as help in accessing other supports to include public benefits by completing the Workforce Education Services Application.

 Our staff is committed to helping you obtain the assistance you need to succeed in achieving your academic and career goals.